Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Both platforms are practical choices for first-time investors, but their individual offerings are markedly different from one another.
+Both platforms are practical choices for first-time investors, but their individual offerings are markedly different.

 Which one is better?

 - Choose Robinhood if you’re seeking a self-directed brokerage account or want early access to IPOs.

 - Choose Acorns if you’d like to invest through a robo-advisor.